Self-employed tax deductions: A cheat sheet to tax deductible business expenses

 2 – Home office deductions

 Home office write-offs are complex, but beneficial as they are another way to deduct from your total taxable income.
 Many small-business owners are leery of the home office deduction due to confusion, but it can be a valuable deduction.
+Get help navigating IRS Form 8829 to claim this deduction.

 While there are rules to operating a home business, if you do qualify, you can calculate home office deductions in two ways: the regular deduction method or safe harbor method.
 The regular method involves tallying overall home expenses and allocating a portion to your office as a business expense, while the safe harbor method is an easier approach using the following formula: multiplying the allowable square footage of your office by a rate of $5.
 (The maximum safe harbor tax deduction is $1,500.)